David22zambrano/SEMILLERO-VII/README.md

 This week I lisened a little of: salsa, merengue, electronica.
 In my free-time I'm continue reading "Mujeres" By Charles Bukowski.

-For the next week I will begin the css GRID course of freecodecamp to understand some concepts and put into practice on the next Exercises
+For the next week I will begin the css GRID course of freecodecamp to understand some concepts and put into practice on the next Exercises.

 <br>

+seventh week.